fll-pigeons/gamechangers/docs/learningPlan.md

   * Using DriveBase
 * Navigate maze

-### With Rudimentary Feedback - Using Basic Sensors
+## 2. Navigation: Using Basic Sensors
 * Math: tables and plotting them on graph
 * ~~Touch sensor~~
 * what is a robot?: using feedback and reacting to it